Codivores/blog-tech/ckrqgf9ax0dpu0ls1a94zfke5.md

 ### Tailwind Configuration

-From the default configuration, we add the paths (relative to the project root) to all of your files that can contain Tailwind class names (Blade templates, Vue components, ...)
+From the default configuration, we add the paths (relative to the project root) to all of our files that can contain Tailwind class names (Blade templates, Vue components, ...)

 **/tailwind.config.js**